Simple Health Steps for Women in Their 60s and Up

 1. Use it or lose it.

-"As we age, it's important to pay attention to cognitive function and try to stay mentally alert and stimulated," says JoAnn Manson, chief of the division of preventive medicine at Boston's Brigham and Women's Hospital.
+"As we age, it's important to pay attention to cognitive function and try to stay mentally alert and stimulated," says JoAnn Manson, MD, chief of the division of preventive medicine at Boston's Brigham and Women's Hospital.
 That means keeping your brain busy.
 Read, do crossword puzzles, socialize, try new hobbies, embark on new adventures.
 (Maybe it's finally time to learn French!)

 2. Strength training: it's never too late to start.

 At 65, you may think the heaviest thing you should lift is the remote.
 Not true!
 We inevitably lose bone mass and flexibility with age.
-But regular strength training (with approval from your doctor, of course) can keep you on your toes, prevent muscles from atrophying, and help you avoid falls and other accidents.
+But regular strength training and cardiovascular exercise (with approval from your doctor, of course) can keep you on your toes, prevent muscles from atrophying, and help you avoid falls and other accidents.

 3. There's still time to quit!